 Other symptoms can include:

 If you’re concerned that you may have tuberous breasts, we recommend booking a consultation with Dr Doyle.
-He will be able to assess your breasts and confirm whether you have the condition.
+He will be able to assess your breasts and confirm whether you have the condition or not.

 Can Tubular Breasts Be Corrected Without Implants?

-Correcting tuberous breasts typically requires an implant to recreate the breast shape.
+Correcting tuberous breasts typically requires an implant to increase the breast shape.

 Can I Breastfeed With Tubular Breasts?